Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Convenient diagrams and nice moves

 Consider a point $p$ on one of the arcs which is in the domain $D_{w_d}$ containing $w_d$, which point $p$ can be connected to $w_d$ in the complement of all the oriented arcs within $D_{w_d}$, and when traversing on the arc containing $p$ to its end with an arrow, we leave $D_{w_d}$ at least once; see Figure~\ref{f:simp}(c) for such a point $p$.
 (If there is no such point on a certain arc, then the arc at question enters $D_{w_d}$ and immediately stops, exactly as arcs in an elementary situation do.)
 Now consider the same three arcs (one of which still might fork), and modify the one containing $p$ by terminating it at $p$.
 Consider the curve system corresponding to this modified set of oriented arcs.
 (The result of $v_1$ of our example under this operation is shown by Figure~\ref{f:simp}(d).)
 The rest of the arc (pointing from $p$ to the endpoint of the arc) then can be regarded as a curve $\gamma$ defininig an isotopy from this newly defined curve system back to the previous one.
 Since an arc can terminate either in $D_{w_d}$ next to $w_d$, or in the bigon defined by the fork, the isotopy defined by this $\gamma$ is a nice isotopy.
 Repeat this procedure as long as appropriate $p$ can be found (Figure~\ref{f:simp}(d) shows a further choice).
 The two arrows of the fork, together with an arc of the boundary of $D_{w_d}$, define a bigon.
 If there are no other arcs in this bigon, then, as above, the inverse of a nice isotopy can be used to eliminate the fork and replace it with a single oriented arc.
 (This is exactly what happens in Figure~\ref{f:simp}(e), and after applying this move, we get Figure~\ref{f:simp}(f), which is an elementary situation --- at least it provides two curves of an elementary situation, and the third can be recovered easily from the above sequence of diagrams.)

-By repeating the above procedure, we will get a collection of three disjoint oriented arcs, starting on the three inner circle and entering $D_{w_d}$ exactly once, hence we get a combinatorial elementary situation.
+By repeating the above procedure, we will get a collection of three disjoint oriented arcs, starting on the three inner circles and entering $D_{w_d}$ exactly once, hence we get an elementary situation.
 Since all the isotopies performed above are nice isotopies (or their inverses), the claim of the theorem follows at once. \end{proof}

+Before proceeding further with the proof of Theorem~\ref{p:symmlesz}, let us describe our current position.
+We classified all possible background configurations of the $\betak$-curves in the four-punctured sphere where the flip on the $\alphak$-curves takes place (there are six types of these backgrounds).
+Then we divided the possible $\alphak$-curves into two classes (Case A and Case B), and showed that there is a finite number of possibilities for the $\alphak $-curves for each background (coming from the elementary situations) with which all other Case A configurations are nicely connected.
+What is left is to show that the Case B configurations and the elementary curve configurations (corresponding to a fixed background) are also nicely connected.